-Question: My wife works hard to teach my sons to respect me as their father, and that makes my job with them easier.
+Question: Dr. Dobson, my wife works hard to teach my sons to respect me as their father, and that makes my job with them easier.
 Even when she is upset with me, she never lets the kids know about it.
 Don't you think that is generous of her?

 I vividly recall sitting at the dinner table with my two brothers and father and mother and cringing at my mother's attacks on my father.
 "Look at him," she would say in Yiddish, "his head and shoulders are bent down.
 He's a failure.
 He doesn't have the courage to get a better job or make more money.
 He's a beaten man."
 He would keep his eyes pointed toward his plate and never answer her.
 She never extolled his virtues or persistence or the fact that he worked so hard; instead she constantly focused on the negative and created an image to his three sons of a man without fight, crushed by a world over which he had no control.

 His not fighting back against her constant criticism had the effect of confirming its validity to her sons.
 I have to add that my mother's treatment and depiction of my father did not convey to me that marriage was a happy state of being, or that women were very supportive people.
 I was not especially motivated to assume the role of husband and father myself from my observations of my whipped father.

 My overall research clearly supports the fact that the mother is a basic filter and has enormous significance in the father-son relationship.

 Though Yablonsky did not say so, it is also true that a father can do great damage to his wife's relationship with their children.
 Very early on I found that when I was irritated with Shirley for some reason, my attitude was instantly picked up by our son and daughter.
 They seemed to feel, If Dad can argue with Mom, then we can, too.
 It became clear to me just how important it was for me to express my love and admiration for Shirley.